krishna-akula2003/Deep-Learning-Approaches-for-ECG-Image-Classification-in-Cardiovascular-Disease-Diagnosis/README.md

 - **(Mention other classifiers used)**

 These classifiers were trained on the feature matrices to learn the underlying patterns and relationships in the data.

-### Evaluation and Results:
-We thoroughly evaluated the performance of each classifier using standard metrics such as accuracy, precision, recall, and F1-score.
-Through rigorous experimentation, we gained insights into the efficacy of different classifiers for ECG image classification.

 ### Conclusion:
  using Xception model i got 98 percent acccuracy.